 Adaptation in the auditory system.

 Neurons throughout the auditory system adapt to the statistics of the acoustic environment, including the distribution of stimuli over time[57,58] more complex sound patterns[59,60], and even ongoing behavioral and attentional demands[61–66].
+Inspired by the latter studies, we intentionally designed our task stimuli using unbiased white-noise backgrounds, which allowed us to leverage our stimulus to map spectro-temporal receptive fields and estimate neuronal gain using linear-nonlinear modelling tools.
+This approach allowed us to assay the relationship between cortical gain and behavioral performance (Figure 5), and carefully separate out the effect of contrast gain adaptation from other response parameters.